 15 Facts About the First Episode of The Simpsons

 On December 17, 1989, The Simpsons premiered on FOX.
-Nearly 30 years later, the Simpson family and their fellow Springfield residents are still going strong.
+More than 30 years later, the Simpson family and their fellow Springfield residents are still going strong.
 Let's look back at where it all started—"Simpsons Roasting on an Open Fire."

 The Simpsons was originally planned to premiere earlier in the fall of 1989, but because of animation problems, the series began on December 17 with "Simpsons Roasting on an Open Fire."
 The original pilot, "Some Enchanted Evening," later aired as the season finale.

 2. Marge Simpson was supposed to get drunk in the first episode of The Simpsons.

 According to Al Jean, the original premise of the episode was that "Homer was worried that Marge was going to get drunk at a party and get him in trouble at the office."

 3. The Simpsons' first episode is lacking the series' now-famous opening scene.

 The episode lacked the now-famous opening sequence, which was added in the second episode, "Bart the Genius," because creator Matt Groening thought a longer opening sequence would mean less animation.